tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

 ## Engage:

 - One model is to choose based on: context, time available, energy available, and priority.
-- The Six-Level Model for Reviewing Your Own Work
+- The Six-Level Model for Reviewing Your Work
   - The six levels of work may be thought of in terms of altitude, as in the floors of a building:
   - Horizon 5: Life
   - Horizon 4: Long-term visions